tiga1231/understanding-capsule-network/readme.md

 ![fig:user interface](readme-fig/ui-explain.png)

 ## TODOs
-- Fix parameter range to [min, max] of samples
+- reset button
 - Add a global color bar and parameter value when parameter changes (changes on hovering different cell)
 - Small histograms / KDEs for each parameter (then drag left/right to change values)
 - A history of images generated (e.g. recent 20 images).
 Also record their parameters so that one can restore.
+- (done) Fix parameter range to [min, max] of samples

 ## Open questions
 - How to understand dynamic routing?